 With all of the ways we get media, it is difficult to sort out what information we are absorbing and what is real.
 Sifting through all of the information can be difficult for even the most adept media consumer.
 Learning to Give offers this Media Literacy guide to...

 In this activity, participants use critical thinking to deconstruct an issue they care about.
 They identify a problem, explore the root causes and effects, and research who the experts are.
-This is a great way to build community, use creative expression, and come up with different approaches to the next best steps in the service-learning process.
+This is a great way to build community, use creative expression, and come up with different approaches to collaboratively make a difference.

 The handouts below are evaluations that may be completed by parents and families, community partners, students, and teachers.
 These evaluations may be used in conjunction with any Learning to Give lesson, toolkit, or resource.
 The goal is to help you collect information about the...